-- 23.5.
-Children's services must not contain anything that is likely to result in harm to children or which exploits their credulity, lack of experience or sense of loyalty. - 23.6.
-Children's services must not include anything that a reasonable parent would not wish their child to hear or learn about in this way. - 23.7.
-Children's services must not involve an invasion of privacy of any child. - 23.8.
-Children's services must not unduly encourage children to ring or procure other premium rated services or the same service again. - 23.9.
+- 22.5.
+Children's services and associated promotional material must not contain anything that is likely to result in harm to children or which exploits their credulity, lack of experience, vulnerability or sense of loyalty. - 22.6.
+Children's services must not include anything that a reasonable parent would not wish their child to hear or learn about in this way. - 22.7.
+Children's services must not involve an invasion of privacy of any child. - 22.8.
+Children's services must not unduly encourage children to ring or procure other premium rated services or the same service again. - 22.9.
 Advertising for children's services must not make use of adult themes or adult material.